paulahitz8/PinBall/README.md

 - We added a score and lives
 - We deleted the water tube

 Disclaimer: we did not find the original sound files, we could not separate sound effects from the background music.
-In order to grab all of the animation sprites we would have to take screenshots every milisecond.
+We cannot grab animations since the original game zooms in and moves the camera constantly.